barryclark/jekyll-now/_posts/2018-02-02-introducing-endorsement-pages.md

 These "Endorsement" pages aren't for large blogs or those corporate blogs with thousands of readers, they are for your average person with a small personal site - the kind of thing the Internet used to be all about.

 Which brings me to a point: I wish the Internet was more personal again.
 A grouping of human beings.
 I'm a ig fan of the [Humans.txt](http://humanstxt.org/) innitiative and I think this plays well with it.

+It doesn't have to be complicated - just think of the things and people and stuff you would recommend, organize it in some logical way and make it into a page.